- Written by Peter Haas for Cabaret Scenes

 In spite of an obvious cold or allergy attack, proving what a great "pro" she is, Tennie never once complained, but instead gave excellent readings and interpretations.
 Bravo!
 See her superb website www.tennieleonard.com and listen to the lady sing.

-- By Cabaret Scenes
+- Written by Cabaret Scenes

 "A spotlight isn't necessary when Tennie Leonard performs.
 She lights up a room by herself.
 Case in point: Her warm personality and rich voice brought a lovely glow to Judy*s Chelsea where her newest show, From Where I Stand, played.
 Starting with three witty numbers (Shy, by Mary Rodgers and Marshall Barer; I've Got Them Feelin' Too Good Today Blues, by Lieber and Stoller; and Bigger Isn't Better, by Cy Coleman and Michael Stewart), Tennie won my heart right off by letting the songs speak for themselves, skillfully skirting any "wink, wink, I'm being humorous" messages that lesser singers sometimes send.